These truly are the BEST lemon poppy seed muffins. Packed with delicious texture, flavor, moisture, and tangy goodness and drizzled in a lemony glaze.

 🍴 Recipe Tips

 Yes, these muffins freeze very well.
-I recommend freezing them unglazed and adding it later, but you can do it after added the glaze.
+I recommend freezing them unglazed and adding them later, but you can do it after adding the glaze.
 Just store in an airtight container in the freezer for up to 3 months and thaw before eating.

 If stored in a covered container or in a Ziploc plastic baggie, these muffins can hold at room temperature for 3-5 days.
 They start getting a little drier towards the 5 day mark, so enjoy fresh for best tasting results.